Self-Sufficiency: Security For You and Your Family

 Where To Start: Land

-To start, 1 of land, if used properly can provide enough for you and your family -- although it takes a LOT of work, education, knowledge, and time.
+To start, 1 of land, if used correctly, can provide enough for you and your family -- although it takes a LOT of work, education, knowledge, and time.

 You shouldn’t have this mentality of restricting your land to just 1 acre, though.
 Depending on your livestock and the crops you want to raise on your land, you may need more land.